-Read carefully before proceeding 4 IKEv1 mobile IPsec VPN - Pre-shared key authentication 5 Requirements Allowing mobile users to set up IPsec VPN tunnels 7 Creating a group that contains all the users allowed to set up IPsec VPN tunnels Checking whether the authentication method for mobile users is LDAP-based If no authentication rules are found in the grid If there are already authentication rules in the grid Allowing mobile users to set up IPsec VPN tunnels Optimizing tunnel traffic Requirements Optimizing tunnel traffic: restricting IP datagrams in ISAKMP negotiations Optimizing tunnel traffic: restricting MSS Modifying a TCP-UDP inspection profile Integrating this TCP-UDP inspection profile into a global inspection profile 10 Implementing a configuration for a mobile IPsec policy in Config mode 11 Defining a network object that contains IP addresses assigned to mobile peers 11 Defining the local network that mobile peers in Config mode can access with network Objects Creating the profile of IPsec VPN peers Adding pre-shared keys (PSK) to an existing policy Creating the IPsec policy - Config mode Allowing IPsec VPN access in filter policies Configuring the VPN client Configuring Phase 1 Configuring Phase 2 Setting up the IPsec VPN tunnel from the client workstation Shutting down a tunnel from the client workstation - Implementing a configuration for a mobile IPsec policy in standard mode Defining a network object that contains IP addresses assigned to mobile peers Defining the network object Defining the network(s) that mobile peers can access with network objects Creating the first network object Creating the second network object Creating the profile of IPsec VPN peers Adding pre-shared keys (PSK) to an existing policy Creating the IPsec policy Allowing IPsec VPN access in filter policies Configuring the VPN client Configuring Phase 1 24 Configuring Phase 2 for the first network Configuring Phase 2 for the second accessible network Setting up an IPsec VPN tunnel from the client workstation Shutting down a tunnel from the client workstation - Showing details of a tunnel on the firewall ∠٥
+Read carefully before proceeding 4 IKEv2 mobile IPsec VPN - Pre-shared key authentication 5 Requirements Allowing mobile users to set up IPsec VPN tunnels 7 Creating a group that contains all the users allowed to set up IPsec VPN tunnels 7 Checking whether the authentication method for mobile users is LDAP-based If no authentication rules are found in the grid If there are already authentication rules in the grid Allowing mobile users to set up IPsec VPN tunnels 0 Optimizing tunnel traffic and securing PSK authentication 9 Requirements 9 Optimizing tunnel traffic: restricting IP datagrams in ISAKMP negotiations 9 Securing PSK authentication against brute force attacks Reloading the IPsec policy to apply changes made earlier Optimizing tunnel traffic: restricting MSS Modifying a TCP-UDP inspection profile Integrating this TCP-UDP inspection profile into a global inspection profile 10 Implementing a mobile IPsec configuration in Config mode Defining a network object that contains IP addresses assigned to mobile peers 11 Defining the local network that mobile peers in Config mode can access with network objects Creating the profile of IPsec VPN peers Adding pre-shared keys (PSK) to an existing policy Creating the IPsec policy - Config mode Allowing IPsec VPN access in filter policies Configuring the VPN client Configuring Phase 1 Configuring Phase 2 Setting up the IPsec VPN tunnel from the client workstation Shutting down a tunnel from the client workstation 17 Implementing a mobile IPsec configuration in standard mode 18 Defining a network object that contains IP addresses assigned to mobile peers 18 Defining the network object 18 Defining the networks that mobile peers can access with network objects Creating the first network object Creating the second network object Creating the profile of IPsec VPN peers Adding pre-shared keys (PSK) to an existing policy Creating the IPsec policy Allowing IPsec VPN access in filter policies Configuring the VPN client Configuring Phase 1 Configuring Phase 2 for the first network Configuring Phase 2 for the second accessible network Setting up an IPsec VPN tunnel from the client workstation 25

+Shutting down a tunnel from the client workstation .
+26 Showing details of a tunnel on the firewall .
+27 Further reading 28